 If you come to Seven Rivers Home or exit the village centre you've gone too far!
 Click this Great Bromley map link to see what it looks like!

 See the messy church page.

-Each month there are a series of groups that meet in homes in the parish to deepen our understanding of Christian living in the 21st century.
+Currently, housechurches are not meeting.
 Past topics include Bible Studies, the Make Poverty History Campaign, the Sacraments, Being Church.

 Sunday Church Club